Natural Remedies for Seasonal Allergies

 As a first step, gargling with salt water can soothe a sore throat.

 Clearing your nose and throat of potential allergens such as mold or pollen may also be helpful.
 Use a saline nasal rinse or a neti pot to do so.

 If you’re using a rinsing device, such as a neti pot, it must be used and cleaned properly.

 When should I see a doctor about my allergies?

-Talk to your health care provider about the best way to manage your seasonal allergies, especially if you’re considering or using an over-the-counter medicine or dietary supplement.
-Be aware that over-the-counter medicines and some supplements may interact with medications or other supplements, or have side effects of their own.
+Talk to your health care provider about the best way to manage your seasonal allergies, especially if you’re considering using an over-the-counter medicine or dietary supplement.
+Be aware as some over-the-counter medicines and supplements may interact with medications or other supplements, or have side effects of their own.

 A medical professional should treat any serious breathing problems.
 However, if you’re trying to treat your symptoms before seeing a doctor, don’t use more than one kind of over-the-counter medication at a time.
 If you have an existing condition such as heart disease, high blood pressure, or diabetes, or if you are pregnant or nursing, check with your doctor.

 Distinguishing between allergies and a cold is key to finding relief from your symptoms.
 Most natural remedies for seasonal allergies are readily available, but if your symptoms are getting worse, see your doctor.

 This information is for educational purposes only.
 It is not medical advice.
 Do not rely on this information as a tool for self-diagnosis.
 Always consult your doctor for appropriate examinations, treatment, testing, and care recommendations.